Sign up to receive our regular news and events announcements – we send about one newsletter per month.

 Energising, passionate, sometimes silly and forever hunting stories, Andrea turns children’s light bulbs on for their own story creations and loves inspiring text connection chats.
 A professional copywriter for Australia’s top charities and past media manager for Government Ministers she’s inspired teenagers to explore career opportunities in writing and communications.

-Andrea’s debut picture book Jetty Jumping is Shortlisted as the CBCA Picture Book of the Year (Early Reads), and she’s an award-winning short story writer and professional campaign copywriter.
+Andrea’s best-selling debut picture book Jetty Jumping won the CBCA Picture Book of the Year for Early Childhood and the Speech Pathology Australia Book of the Year for 5 to 8-year-olds.
+She is also an award-winning short story writer and professional campaign copywriter for Australia’s top charities.

 I was born in Mortlake, Western Victoria where small town living seeped into my veins.
 We soon moved to the ‘big coast town’ of Warrnambool where strong ocean winds sang me to sleep.